1. Tegalalang Rice Terraces

 In the heart of Ubud is a forest without a fence where monkies roam free.
 The big old rainforest is a beautiful walk and at some locations, the monkeys are relaxing or getting fed to keep them calm.
 Don’t worry, there are monkey police is they start to get annoying.

 8. Must do on Bali: Kelingking Nusa Penida

 Yes, this one sounds a little strange.
 Nusa Penida owns some mind-blowing views and natural beauties.
 Visiting Kelingking on a Nusa Penida Trip is a must-do on your Bali Route.
 A 40-minute boat ride from the Sanur harbor will take you to the most impressive views you will have around Bali.
 Do you see the T-Rex head in the third photo? :)

 Canggu is a food lovers paradise!
 Indonesian food, burgers, fusion, vegan, and the best coffees and cakes.
 Compensate that with a little surf, CrossFit, or yoga and are ok to be a full-time foodie when staying in Canggu!

 11. Surfing in Bali

-No matter if it is your first time or you a real skilled surfer; Bali is surfing.
+No matter if it is your first time or you are a real skilled surfer; Bali is surfing.
 Kuta for beginners and loads of other spots like Uluwatu or Canggu for the more experienced surfers.
-To the beginners out there: Grab a board, find an instructor on the beach and you are ready to go!
+To the beginners out there: Grab a surfboard, find an instructor on the beach and you are ready to go!